FEATURED ARTICLE

 The estate tax is a tax on the assets that a person leaves to their heirs when they pass away.
 The estates of U.S. citizens and residents are taxed on all of their worldwide assets — including real estate, retirement accounts, brokerage accounts, crypto, intellectual property, and whatever else a person owns.
 The federal estate tax rate is a flat 40%, and any tax is due within nine months of a person’s death.

 Charitable gifts and gifts to surviving spouses are not subject to estate tax (though the property gifted to a surviving spouse will be part of the surviving spouse’s estate when he or she dies).
 Further, each individual has a basic exclusion amount, sometimes called an exemption.
-In 2024, the exemption is $13.61 million.
+In 2025, the exemption is $15 million.
 It is adjusted for inflation, so it usually increases on January 1.
-The estate tax exemption is expected to be around $14 million in 2025, but under current law it is scheduled to be cut in half to about $7 million on January 1, 2026.

 The federal estate, gift, and GST taxes are serious obstacles to intergenerational wealth transmission.
 Dynasty trusts help minimize those obstacles in a few important ways.